grimreaper/cpython/Doc/howto/unicode.rst

 requires converting code points to byte values; if a code point larger than 255 is encountered, the string can't be encoded into Latin-1.

-Encodings don't have to be simple one-to-one mappings like Latin-1.
+Encodings don't have to be as simple as just excluding values over a certain limit.
 Consider IBM's EBCDIC, which was used on IBM mainframes.
-Letter values weren't in one
-block: 'a' through 'i' had values from 129 to 137, but 'j' through 'r' were 145 through 153.
+Letter values weren't in one block: 'a' through 'i' had values from 129 to 137, but 'j' through 'r' were 145 through 153.
 If you wanted to use EBCDIC as an encoding, you'd probably use some sort of lookup table to perform the conversion, but this is largely an internal detail.

 UTF-8 is one of the most commonly used encodings.
 UTF stands for "Unicode